focai-acc/focElizaRFC/README.md

-V1 will explore the following two concepts:
+V1 will explore the following concepts:

 - **Decentralized Identity**: AI agents obtain a verifiable identity through blockchain or decentralized identity protocols, which serves as the foundation for trustless collaboration.